apache/fluo-recipes/docs/table-optimization.md

 ## Background

 Recipes may need to make Accumulo specific table modifications for optimal performance.
-Configuring the Accumulo tablet balancer and adding splits are two optimizations that are currently done.
+Configuring the [Accumulo tablet balancer][3] and adding splits are two optimizations that are currently done.
 Offering a standard way to do these optimizations makes it easier to use recipes correctly.
 These optimizations are optional.
 You could skip them for integration testing, but would probably